-Decrease alcohol-impaired driving fatalities by 7.1% from 70 (2014-2018 average) to 65 by December 31, 2021.
+1. Decrease alcohol-impaired driving fatalities 9.8 percent from 65 (2015-2019 rolling average) to 59 (2018-2022 rolling average) by 2022.

-The FFY 2021 West Virginia Impaired Driving Plan is focused on reducing DUI-related crashes, injuries, and deaths by using a sustained enforcement effort.
+The FFY2022 West Virginia Impaired Driving Plan is focused on reducing DUI-related crashes, injuries, and deaths by using a sustained enforcement effort.
 The plan's activities will cover the entire State in a comprehensive and sustained manner through implementation of the following components: